Dissem/Jabit/README.md

 A Java implementation for the Bitmessage protocol.
 To build, use command `gradle build`.
 Note that for some tests to run, a standard Bitmessage client needs to run on the same system, using port 8444 (the default port).

+Please note that development is still heavily in progress, and I will break the database a lot until it's ready for prime time.

 Security
 --------